alexteachey/KOI_CNN_moon_results/README.md

 # KOI CNN vetting results

 Welcome!
-If you're viewing this page, you've probably read our paper, "Identification of Candidate Exomoon Signals with Convolutional Neural Networks" (Teachey & Kipping 2021, *submitted to MNRAS*).
+If you're viewing this page, you've probably read our paper, "Identification of Candidate Exomoon Signals with Convolutional Neural Networks" (Teachey & Kipping 2021, accepted to MNRAS).
 The repository hosts the results of our vetting of 1880 KOIs (confirmed and candidate planets) with periods >= 10 days in search of exomoon signals.

 ## Background
 Convolutional Neural Networks have proven to be effective tools in analyzing large volumes of time domain photometry in search of candidate planet signals, and distinguishing between genuine planets and false positive scenarios.

 We decided to apply this tool to the *Kepler* data to search for exomoon signals.
-All the gory details about how we went about generating the training set, and validated the performance of the neural network ensemble, can be found in the paper (will link it when it's public).
+All the gory details about how we went about generating the training set, and validated the performance of the neural network ensemble, can be found in the paper: https://ui.adsabs.harvard.edu/abs/2021arXiv210910503T/abstract

 ## About this resource